tildeleb/ll/README.md

     MakeList(1, 2, 3, 4) === (1 .
 (2 .
 (3 .
 (4. nil)))) == Cons(1, Cons(2, Cons(3, Cons(4, nil))))

 In summary, list.Head contains a list element and the list.Tail contains a pointer to the next list element.
 This it's a singly linked list.
 Most of the functions here are straight functions and not methods.
 Currently the sole exception is Print for which a convenience function Print also exists.
 Functions are in keeping with how other languages implement lists.

+## Future Plans
+This was a fun project and I plan to add most of the other classic lisp functions such as append, map, and so on.

+When Go 2 is available this will be the first package I convert to use the new generics mechanism.